APTG/2022_DCPT_LET/README.md

 All data in this repository is only preliminary, and may still be subject to change.

 ## Background
-This repository serves as a centralized location for all Monte Carlo (MC) simulations relevant to calculating dose, LET, and other derived quantities within the domain of proton therapy.
+This repository serves as a centralized location for all Monte Carlo (MC) simulations relevant to calculating dose, LET, and other derived quantities for a proton therapy reference setup.

 ### Reference Setup:
 The primary reference setup explicitly omits detector details.
 This is intentional.
 The objective is to ascertain how effectively a detector can gauge the LET at a specific position as if the detector was absent.
 This concept draws parallels to cavity theory, where the dose in a given point is assessed as though no detector is present.